English

 Contents

-Visit Marienbrucke | Enjoy picturesque views of Neuschwanstein Castle
+Queen Mary’s Bridge (Marienbrucke) | Postcard views of Neuschwanstein Castle

-Marienbrucke Bridge, Jewel of Neuschwanstein
+Mary’s Bridge (Marienbrucke), Jewel of Neuschwanstein

 Why visit the Marienbrucke?

-Plan your visit to Marienbrucke
+Plan your visit to Mary's Bridge

 Opening hours